lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

   - **Willy Wong**, Department of Electrical and Computer Engineering and Institute of Biomedical Engineering, University of Toronto

 ## Demo
- This [**webpage**](http://34.0.37.44:8080/) is a online demonstration of simulating longitudinal VF tests using our model and the corresponding glaucomatous visions.
+ This [**webpage**](http://34.0.37.44:8080/) is an online demonstration of simulating longitudinal VF tests using our model and the corresponding glaucomatous visions.

 ## Usage
 #### Load the **Rotterdam**[[1]](#1) longitudinal visual field datasets and process the baseline VF tests: